fedeotto/tcms/README.md

 ### Trained models
 We provide access to trained models (CrabNet and Random Forest) on the full data presented in the papers at the following <a href="https://drive.google.com/drive/folders/16cIHWnbz585LBH1cTGj3jXh9TgGLtbNV?usp=drive_link">link</a> (GDrive).

-### Screening new materials from custom materials lists
+### Screening new materials from custom material lists
 Trained models can be used to predict electrical conductivity and band gap from arbitrary chemical compositions.
 You can reproduce the results illustrated in `Table 4` of the paper using trained models via
 ```git
 python main.py action=screen model=crabnet ++screen.screen_path=datasets/tcms.xlsx